cropgeeks/hpc-help/samba.rst

 You can either type this into Windows Search or Explorer's navigation bar.
 Either way, you'll then be asked for your username and the password you set above.

 .. note::
-  You may need to supply your username with a single backslash (eg ``.\username`` (dot backslash username)) to ensure no existing domain information from your Window account is used.
+  You may need to supply your username preceded with dot backslash (eg ``.\username``) to ensure no existing domain information from your Window account is used.

 The shares will appear in a new window that you can use to either browse or to right-click and map a network drive to.